RgbTrouw/Qs-Messenger/README.md

   What is new:

-  - completed some of the list / friendship functions.
+  - completed some of the list functions
   - only one login allowed with option of logging out other session.
   - server verbose option "-v" added
   - (removed server logging for now)